 Federal Stafford Unsubsidized Loans

 While the Seminary encourages you to do all you can to minimize indebtedness, you should explore all areas of financial aid available.
 To read more about this federal loan program, click here.
 Please refer to the Academic Catalog for more information regarding Loans, Return of Title IV Fund Policy, and our Academic Progress Policy.
 Please note that you should complete the following steps only if you are interested in the Stafford Unsubsidized Loan.
-If you are interested in applying for a loan, you should apply for an institutional scholarship as well.
+If you are interested in applying for a loan, you must apply for an institutional scholarship as well.

 1. The FAFSA application must be completed each year.
 Remember to safely store your FSA ID, which will be comprised of a user-selected username and password.
 This FSA ID replaces the former Federal Student Aid PIN.
 Print a copy of your Student Aid Report (SAR).
 The school code for RPTS is G03358.
 (Beyond the FAFSA, no other application is required for the determination of a student's eligibility for Title IV assistance.)